sunjc826/shell-utils/README.md

   - Lazy: High performance
   - Instant: No script compilation phase, modify the script and instantly see the completion suggestions change by hitting TAB
   - Arbitrary: Run any Bash command you'd like to generate autocompletions.
 This is a weakness of DSL command-line specifications if there is some autocompletion rule that falls outside what they are coded to handle.
+  - Accurate: Because script parse and autocomplete together.
+There are also some niceties like single-use short/long-form options don't appear in suggestions after they are used.
 - Correctness: C++ RAII-like state management using a scope stack
 - Performant (in Bash terms)
   - Avoiding forking as much as possible in the fast path.